vandriodd/nextjs/nextjs-dashboard/README.md

 ### Chapter 8: Static and Dynamic Rendering

-- 🚧 What static rendering is and how it can improve your application's performance.
+- ✔ What static rendering is and how it can improve your application's performance.
-- 🚧 What dynamic rendering is and when to use it.
+- ✔ What dynamic rendering is and when to use it.
-- 🚧 Different approaches to make your dashboard dynamic.
+- ✔ Different approaches to make your dashboard dynamic.
-- 🚧 Simulate a slow data fetch to see what happens.
+- ✔ Simulate a slow data fetch to see what happens.

+### Chapter 9: Streaming

+- ✔ What streaming is and when you might use it.
+- ✔ How to implement streaming with `loading.tsx` and Suspense.
+- ✔ What loading skeletons are.
+- ✔ What route groups are, and when you might use them.
+- ✔ Where to place Suspense boundaries in your application.

+### Chapter 10: Partial Prerendering

+- 🚧 What Partial Prerendering is.
+- 🚧 How Partial Prerendering works.